TypeRocket/docs/v5/route-templates.md

 ],
 ```

+Once you have registered the service, you need to set a static page for your "Homepage" and "Posts page" under "Admin > Settings > Reading Settings >
+Your homepage displays".
+If these settings are not used you will be unable to use the `index` slug later.

 ## Basic Example

 To get started, register your first route-template to replace the default `index.php` template.
 Note, your theme still needs an `index.php` file to be valid; but it will not get used by WordPress.